 If only Boy Brow came in giant size.

-In fact, Glossier's Milky Jelly Cleanser is the result of a post on Into the Gloss where Weiss directly asked readers what their dream face wash would be like.
+In fact, Glossier's Milky Jelly Cleanser is the result of a post on Into the Gloss in which Weiss directly asked readers what their dream face wash would be like.
 This relationship between customer and brand has been a major disruption to the beauty industry as we know it—and consumers are beginning to expect this level of transparency from brands across the board.

-It's one of the main reasons Glossier's skin-first, makeup-second philosophy was such an instant hit with the Instagram generation (remember back in 2014 when was it was a landscape of HD brows and self-tanner?).
-Plus, there's no denying that the brand's aesthetic is millennial goals—who can argue with dewy skin, pale pink packaging and free stickers with every order?
+It's one of the main reasons Glossier's skin-first, makeup-second philosophy was such an instant hit with the Instagram generation.
+(Remember back in 2014 when was it was a landscape of HD brows and self-tanner?)
+Plus, there's no denying that the brand's aesthetic is millennial goals—who can argue with dewy skin, pale-pink packaging and free stickers with every order?